diannedejesus/update_contacts/readme.md

 **Built by Dianne De Jesus; No current reviewers**

 ## Functional Description
-This application will permit the user to create a custom link with available dates for a client to select a single date.
-Once the the client selects its date it will be added to the user's calendar.
+This application will permit the user to create a custom link with available dates for a client to select (only a single date can be chosen).
+Once the client selects a date, it will be added to the user's calendar.
 The user will be notified which date was selected by email and the client will recieve a confirmation email.

-* User Interfase
+### User Interfase
-The user will be able to created date time slots for a client to select.
+The user will be able to create date/time slots for a client to select.
 They will include the clients information and other details pertinate to the appointment.
-A link will be generated and sent to the client.
+A link will be generated and sent to the client by email.

-* Client Interfase
+### Client Interfase
 The client will see the times/dates available for the specified appointment and the details for the appointment.
 When a date is selected they will need to confirm the selection.
-Once the selection is confirmed the user will recieve an email and the date will be added to their calendar.
+Once the selection is confirmed the user will recieve an email and the date will be added to the user's calendar.
 The client will also recieve an email.

 ### User interfase Input / create time slot list
-* enter information
 Data to include:
 - Client: name [string]
 - Appointment: Description [string], duration [number], location [string]
 - Slots: Date [date], time [date]
     - slots will be an array, the user will be able to add and remove slots before saving

-* confirm/save
+confirm/save:
 Data will be saved to a database along with unique identifier for the client link

-* delete
+delete:
 permitly removes an appointment selection

 ### Client interfase / select date
-* select time/date slot
 A set of buttons will allow the client choose a sinlge time slot.
 Once it is confirmed then two emails will be sent.
 - one to client
 - one to the user